 Aggressive noxious and invasive weed control will continue on all Project lands to prevent seed production.
-All disturbed or amended soils will be promptly seeded with a mixture of non-invasive, weed-free grasses and forbs as listed in the TRMP.
+State-licensed herbicide application contractors will continue to apply herbicides under the direction of state-licensed District biologists.
+All disturbed or amended soils will be promptly seeded with a mixture of non- invasive, weed-free grasses and forbs as listed in the TRMP.
 For erosion control, only certified weed-free straw is used on all District lands.